 UK PM rebuffs growing calls for second Brexit referendum

-LONDON: Prime Minister Theresa May will on Monday (Dec 17) warn MPs against supporting a second Brexit referendum, as calls mount for a public vote to break the political impasse over the deal she struck with the EU.
+LONDON: Prime Minister Theresa May will on Monday (Dec 17) warned MPs against supporting a second Brexit referendum, as calls mounted for a public vote to break the political impasse over the deal she has struck with the EU.

-"Let us not break faith with the British people by trying to stage another referendum," she will tell parliament, according to extracts from her speech released by Downing Street.
+"Let us not break faith with the British people by trying to stage another referendum," she told parliament.

-"Anther vote ... would do irreparable damage to the integrity of our politics," she will say, adding that a second vote "would likely leave us no further forward".
+"Another vote ... would do irreparable damage to the integrity of our politics," May said, adding that a second vote "would likely leave us no further forward".

-Former foreign secretary Boris Johnson, a leading Brexit campaigner, also said that anyone considering a second referendum was "out of their minds".

-"A second referendum would provoke instant, deep and ineradicable feelings of betrayal," he wrote on Monday in his weekly column in the Daily Telegraph.

-Britain voted to leave the European Union in a shock referendum in 2016 and is set to leave on March 29 next year, although May is struggling to persuade parliament to accept a divorce agreement she struck last month.
+Britain voted to leave the European Union in a shock referendum in 2016 and is set to do so on Mar 29 next year, although the prime minister is struggling to persuade parliament to accept a divorce deal she struck last month.

-EU leaders have ruled out any renegotiation of the deal agreed after tortuous negotiations with London.
+Jeremy Corbyn, leader of the main opposition Labour Party, on Monday said Britain was in "a constitutional crisis and the prime minister is the architect of it".

+"The prime minister has cynically run down the clock, trying to manoeuvre parliament into a choice between two unacceptable outcomes" - her deal or no deal, Corbyn said.

-In the face of calls for a second referendum to resolve the impasse, she has argued that this would betray the 2016 result and undermine public confidence in politics.
+In the face of calls for a second referendum to resolve the impasse, May has argued that this would betray the 2016 result and undermine public confidence in politics.

-The issue provoked an extraordinary public clash on Sunday between May and former prime minister Tony Blair, a leading supporter of continued EU membership for Britain.
+The issue provoked an extraordinary public clash on Sunday between May and former prime minister Tony Blair, a leading supporter of continued EU membership and of holding another poll.

 May accused Blair of insulting voters and trying to undermine her government by meeting officials in Brussels.